rise-tools/rise-tools/docs/docs/guides/actions-events.md

 # Actions and Events

-For each prop that accepts a function, you can pass an action or an event.
+For each prop that accepts a callback/function, you can pass an action, array of actions, or an event that will be sent to the server.

-[TBD - explain how/why we automatically allow action, event or action[] to each component that accepts a function]
+When the server responds, it may use the `response()` helper to send one or more actions to the client that will be executed as a follow-up behavior to the server-side event.

 ## Actions

-### Executing an action
+### Single Action

 ```tsx
 import { goBack } from "@rise-tools/kit-expo-router"